 In the meantime, get a big pot of salted water boiling.
 Add the green beans and blanch until just tender.
 Remove using a spider or tongs (saving the water) and refresh in cold water.

 Bring water to a boil again and add the potatoes.
 Boil until tender.
-Drain and leave to fully cool.
+Drain and leave to cool down.
 Slice into halves.

 Cooking the eggs: Start with room temperature large eggs.
 Bring a small pot of water to a boil.
 Reduce the heat to a simmer and gently lower the eggs in with a spoon.
 For jammy eggs simmer gently for 7 mins.
 For hard-boiled simmer gently for 9 mins.
 Remove the eggs from the water and plunk them into a bowl of iced water.
 Shell the eggs and cut into halves or quarters.

 Making the dressing: Stir the vinegar, lemon and salt together in a small bowl until the salt is dissolved.
 Stir in the olive oil, then the garlic.
-Taste and adjust for salt and to make sure the balance of vinegar and olive oil is just right.
+Taste, adjust for salt and make sure the balance of vinegar and olive oil is just right.
 You can do this whole process in a jar shaking after each addition if you prefer.